ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 - Redirect predecessor's pointer

 1. Find element and prev element from key
-2. If no such element -> return false
+2. If no such element $\rightarrow$ return false
-3. Otherweise try to logically delete (set mark bit)
+3. Otherwise try to logically delete (set mark bit)
 4. If no success, restart from the very beginning
 5. Try to physically delete the element, ignore result.